yuraxdrumz/blog/source/_posts/Auditing-in-Microservices.md

 | Dedicated Service | Low        | Medium/High | Medium/High                            |
 |                   |            |             |                                        |

 Each of the implementations above has its pros and cons and you should always start with the simpler solution that can be implemented with as little effort as possible.
-If you are lucky enough to grow with your company to larger business needs and scale, you should consider the more scalable approches, which are also more challenging.
-Regardless of what you choose, always try to write your code modular and consistent, like I explained in Ports and Adapters [4] and Clean Architecture [5].
+If you are lucky enough to grow with your company to larger business needs and scale, you should consider the more scalable approaches, which are also more challenging.
+Regardless of what you choose, always try to write your code modular and consistent, like I explained in my previous posts, Ports and Adapters [4] and Clean Architecture [5].

 ## Bibliography